DZurawski/CS-410-Project/README.md

 # E-mail Importance Ranker and Retrospective Summarizer
 This is the course project and the technology review for CS 410 - Text Information Systems at the University of Illinois.
 The function of this tool is to classify email(s) as important or not important using the spaCy toolkit and provide the user with a summary of the important topics from the corpus.
+A working professional often receive too many e-mails to reasonably address within a day.
+Our tool will help these users by identifying the most urgent e-mails.
+People also occasionally forget the specific discussion areas of e-mails received during special periods of time.
+Our tool provides keywords to help users recall what was being accomplished during a time period.
+This summary can be an effective retrospective tool for better planning in the weeks to come.

 **Video Presentation:** <Link to be added>